 The good news is that the controls specified within DFARS are within normal best practices that any organization should be following, and implementing them will improve the overall security posture of your organization.

-The key areas that DFARS addresses are the ensurance of adequate security, cyber incident reporting, and subcontracts.
+The key areas that DFARS addresses are ensuring adequate security, cyber incident reporting, and subcontracts:

 The contractor must also ensure that the cloud service provider meets security requirements equivalent to those established by the Government for the Federal Risk and Authorization Management Program (FedRAMP) Moderate baseline.
 Additionally, the cloud service provider must comply with requirements in paragraphs (c) through (g) of this clause for cyber incident reporting, malicious software, media preservation and protection, access to additional information and equipment necessary for forensic analysis, and cyber incident damage assessment.